 Line your stomach or find carbohydrates to soak up the wine at this unassuming eatery known for its Kathi rolls and kebabs.
 Gurda (liver) and bheja (brain) fries are not for the faint of heart.
 (VB Gandhi Marg;+91 9821199147; opens at 6 pm)

-You must visit this establishment if you want to eat seafood prepared in the most traditional methods.
+It would be best to visit this establishment to eat seafood prepared in the traditional methods.
 It is the best seafood restaurant in the city.
 (Ropewalk Lane; 022 2270 3214)